ros-controls/roscon2022_workshop/README.md

 2. 🖥 Using the *Mock Hardware* plugin for easy and generic testing of the setup (and how it can save you ton of time and nerves)

-   1. 🛠 How to set up *Mock Hardware* for a robot?
+   1. 🛠 How to setup *Mock Hardware* for a robot?
-   2. 🔩 How to test it with an of-the-shelf controller?
+   2. 🔩 How to test it with an off-the-shelf controller?

-3. ⚙ Get to know the roles of the main components of the *ros2_control* framework: *Controller Manager*, *Controllers*, *Resource Manager* and *Hardware Interface*
+3. ⚙ Getting to know the roles of the main components of the *ros2_control* framework: *Controller Manager*, *Controllers*, *Resource Manager* and *Hardware Interface*

 4. 🔬 Introspection of the *ros2_control* system